rolepoint/connect-examples/find-candidates-and-retrieve-their-details/python/README.md

 # Find Candidates and Retrieve their details.

 This example shows how we can search for Candidates using Connect, then retrieve their details from the remote ATS.
+[Live Demo](https://rolepoint-find-candidates.herokuapp.com/)

 It is a fully working application of the example shown at https://rolepoint-connect.readme.io/docs/find-candidates-and-retrieve-their-details.